 The “antique” song titles and 🎵 musical artists mentioned throughout are inspirational, often relevant, yet supplemental.
 Music serves the character’s theme or moment, diligently researched — not necessarily the authors’ taste.
 We recommend listening if it’s not distracting for you.
 No lyrics are reprinted.

-We hope you find Who Will Save Her? rewarding to take in.
+I appreciate everyone who showed interested in Who Will Save Her? and found it rewarding to take in.
 It was a joy to create.
-We will see what happens, won’t we?
+As this project enters the next phase, we will see what happens, won’t we?
 Just know, please, that it was a labor of love for the little Milly inside each one of us.